California marijuana laws 2019

 When California voters passed Proposition 64 in November, they effectively legalized recreational marijuana use in the state.

 Recreational marijuana is also legal in Washington D.C.
-It’s important for those interested in buying and using marijuana for both recreational and medicinal purposes to fully understand what this new law means and how it affects them.
-Here is what you need to know about Proposition 64 and what it will mean to California residents when the law broadly goes into effect in 2018.
+Those buying and using marijuana recreationally and medicinally need to fully understand this new law and how it affects them.
+Here is what you need to know about Proposition 64 and how it will affect California residents in 2019.

 Medical marijuana use has been legal in California since 1996.
 Those who have been approved by a physician can legally purchase and use medical marijuana to treat a number of conditions including glaucoma, arthritis, GI disorders, anxiety, depression, and chronic pain.
 Medical marijuana typically has lower concentrations of the psychoactive chemical THC and is higher in cannabidiol.
-Medical marijuana users can work with dispensaries in their state to find the ideal strains and potencies that effectively treat their medical conditions.
+Medical marijuana users can work with dispensaries in their state to find ideal strains and potencies for their medical conditions.

 Those who currently use medical marijuana are unaffected by California’s new marijuana laws.
 They can continue to legally purchase and use medical marijuana with a doctor’s note or a state-issued ID card and may continue to grow cannabis plants in their homes for personal use.
-However, those with state-issued ID cards will now be exempted from sales tax on their purchases, so it’s important that they still carry a valid marijuana card.
+Those with state-issued IDs are also exempt from sales tax, so it’s important to still carry a valid marijuana card.

 Medical marijuana dispensaries were the main source of legal purchases of medical marijuana before Proposition 64.